 All MOOCs use a similar method to educate people: video and text materials, quizzes and tests to check knowledge, and a community of learners and teachers to provide assessment and feedback.
 Additionally, MOOC providers offer sets of related courses with capstone projects as a sort of final exam.
 These capstone projects can involve investigation and research of real-world challenges in an industry, and are created and checked by industry professionals.

-Platforms with massive open online courses can provide a wide range of topics to study (like Coursera) or can be narrow and specific (like Pluralsight, which is focused on technology learning).
+Ed-Tech solutions with massive open online courses can provide a wide range of topics to study (like Coursera) or can be narrow and specific (like Pluralsight, which is focused on technology elearning).

 We can also differentiate MOOC providers by the source of their content: